h-phil/i2pd-testnet-kubernetes/README.md

 ![Traffic](./traffic.png)

 This is a prototype deployment of an I2P test network using i2pd on k3s.
-As both i2p.i2p and i2pd prevent routers from talking to private range IPs, we need calico to assign static IPs to containers.
+To properly reseed the routers, calico with static IPs is used as CNI.

 ## Prerequisites

 1. GNU/Linux system for our k3s cluster
   - 4 Cores and 8 GB RAM or more are recommended (depending on how many routers you want to deploy)
-  - system needs internet connectivity for the initial setup and for kubernetes to pull the i2pd container images
+  - system needs internet connectivity for the initial setup and for Kubernetes to pull the i2pd container images
   - I do not recommend to expose this node directly to the internet!
   - For further information see the k3s requirements: https://docs.k3s.io/installation/requirements